 - Resurfacing a basketball court

-The idea collection phase for the third PB cycle was open from June 1 - July 31, 2016.
-During that time, community members could submit ideas through our interactive online map as well as by contacting the City's Budget Office via email, phone, mail, walk-in, or filling out flyers at one of our many pop up events around town.
-Idea collection is open to everyone (not restricted to Cambridge residents).
+The idea collection phase for the fourth PB cycle will be open from June 1 - July 31, 2017.
+During that time, community members can submit ideas through our interactive online map as well as by contacting the City's Budget Office via email, phone, mail, walk-in, or filling out flyers at one of our many pop up events around town.
+Idea collection is open to everyone (not restricted to Cambridge residents) of all ages.

 There are many opportunities to get involved with the PB process, including: